isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ```

 Here we have our choice of working top-down, or bottom up.
 Let's work bottom-up,
 for fun.
-Add a [`step`](AgdaMode), which will make things temporarily go all
+Add a [`step`](AgdaMode), which will make things go saffron
-yellow as Agda now has too many degrees of freedom to work out what you mean:
+temporarily, since Agda now has too many degrees of freedom to work out what you
+mean:

 ```agda
   +-comm⅋₂ : (x y : ℕ) → x + y ≡ y + x